Key Issues and Texts

 1924.282; Z 1294; 1947.460; 1992.116; 1939.224 B; 2022.23; 1953.473; Z 43314; 1949.336; 1988.324; 1934.617

-Please, be ready to talk about it for a couple of minutes so we can compare and contrast different objects and their importance to study Indigeneity in Latin America.
+Please be ready to discuss it for a few minutes so we can compare and contrast different objects and their significance in studying the concept of 'being indio' in Latin America.

 Note: This session will take place at the Museum of Archaeology and Anthropology (MAA).
 It will include a handling session and discussion around objects.